 Much of Uganda’s ‘road network has tremendously improved.
 A once bumpy ride to Arua for example is now tarmacked enough for tourists to access attractions like Murchison Park and Pakuba Safari Lodge in the Northwest.
 The same can be said of Masaka- Mbarara highway.

 6. Too hard to adjust My Itinerary

-A horde of elephants may emerge unexpected or you may notice a crater lake on top of the mountain.
-The best tourism service providers you choose understand, flexibility is possible, we can always adjust things. just choose us.
+A horde of elephants may emerge unexpected, or you may notice a crater lake on top of the mountain.
+The best tourism service providers you choose understand, that flexibility is possible, we can always adjust things. just choose us.